MiniFate/MiniFate/chapters/01-introduction.md

 There will come a point in the story where an action has a chance to fail in a way that is narratively interesting.
 That is when the players turn to the rules and dice.
-The rules mediate the divide between player and PC; PC choices are made by the players while the outcome of PC actions is judged by dice.
+The rules mediate the divide between player and PC; PC choices are made by the players while the outcome of PC actions are judged by dice.

 PCs should be assumed to be competent though, a `Master swordsman` does not role to see if he defeats the henchmen---of course he would---he roles to see